 Pregnancy

 Any infection is cause for concern when you’re pregnant because it also risks your baby’s health.
 Untreated gum disease allows bacteria to move from the mouth into the bloodstream.
-This inflammation can also increase the risk of having a premature, low birth weight baby.
+This inflammation can also increase the risk of having a preterm baby with low birth weight.
 Treating gum inflammation during pregnancy can reduce the risk of a baby being born preterm by 50%.

 Tooth decay and erosion are also possible because there’s more acid in your mouth than usual, especially if you experience morning sickness often.
 The higher hormone levels typical during pregnancy can also temporarily affect the tissues and bones that keep your teeth in place, resulting in the loosening of teeth.